Things to know about mastoiditis in children and adults

 - Mastoiditis can become serious if the infection spreads outside the mastoid bone.

-- Symptoms of acute mastoiditis include:
+- Symptoms and signs of acute mastoiditis include the following:

 - Pain in or behind the ear